Dr Mark D. Tarn

 Profile

-I am currently a researcher at the University of Leeds, working on microfluidic platforms for ice nucleation studies and the study of ice-nucleating particles in the high latitudes.
-I obtained an MChem degree (2007) and a PhD (2011) in analytical chemistry from the University of Hull (UK).
-I then worked as a post doc at KIST Europe (Germany) from 2011-2012 on the development of detection systems for capillary electrophoresis.
-Prior to my position at Leeds, I was a postdoc on a project involving miniaturised quality control testing in positron emission tomography (PET) radiotracer production from 2012-2016 (University of Hull).
+I am Senior Research Fellow at the University of Leeds, working on microfluidic platforms for ice nucleation studies and the study of ice-nucleating particles in the high latitudes.
+I obtained an MChem degree and a PhD in analytical chemistry from the University of Hull (UK).
+I then worked as a post doc at KIST Europe (Germany) on the development of detection systems for capillary electrophoresis.
+Prior to my position at Leeds, I was a postdoc on a project involving miniaturised quality control testing in positron emission tomography (PET) radiotracer production at the University of Hull.

 I now work within the Ice Nucleation Group in the Institute for Climate and Atmospheric Science (ICAS) at the University of Leeds, supervised by Professor Ben Murray.